thib1984/ytdlmusic/README.md

 ## use auto

+``ytdlmusic --auto "the_author" "the_title"``
-``ytdlmusic --auto "Rexlambo" "Stay With Me"`` will dowmnload automaticaly the first item
+will dowmnload automaticaly form YouTube the first item in the result search with the given params

 ```
-~$ ytdlmusic --auto "the beattles" "Stay With Me"
+~$ ytdlmusic --auto "Rexlambo" "Stay With Me"
 artist : Rexlambo
 song : Stay With Me
 search "Rexlambo Stay With Me" with youtube-search-python